 Strategy 5.4: Evaluate development applications for compliance with the Comprehensive Plan.
+The Village should:

-- Evaluate any development application to ensure that such plan complies with the primary objectives of this Comprehensive Plan. - Not give priority to development applications that create large revenue streams for the Village but which do not address the other primary objectives of this Comprehensive Plan.
+- Evaluate any development application to ensure that the proposed project complies with the objectives of this Comprehensive Plan. - Not give priority to development applications that create large revenue streams for the Village but which do not address the other objectives of this Comprehensive Plan.

-Strategy 5.5: Circulate results of development applications via email
+Strategy 5.5: Circulate results of development applications via email.

 - Send the results of meetings to residents via email blasts.
-Notice of results should be simple, including whether or not a project was approved, any stipulations and whether more information was required. - Post results on Village website.
+Notice of results should be simple including whether or not a project was approved, any stipulations and whether more information was required. - Post results on the Village website.